 We are in the "Stone Age" of health information technology.
 But, unfortunately, current-day products are not very useful to the typical consumer and could be more helpful to professionals.
 That's because the most valuable information is not obtained by simply having a place to store personal health data.
 Instead, value comes from using these data to help consumers, and their healthcare professionals prevent physical and mental health problems, treat acute illnesses, and self-manage chronic conditions.

 So, what about search Internet engines such as Google?
 Well, they're not of great value either since only 16 percent of online consumers find what they were looking for since search engines tend to focus on breadth rather than on content quality, which means they usually provide an overwhelming number of generic "hits" that are often of questionable validity.
 This is particularly true for searches on health topics such as alternative medicine, herbal and nutritional supplements, prescription drugs, disease cures, and nutrition.
-In fact, 70 percent of scientific studies show that quality of online health information is a major problem.
+In fact, 70 percent of scientific studies show that the quality of online health information is a significant problem.

-- Current physiological, psychological and mind-body functioning and risks
+- Current physiological, psychological, and mind-body functioning and risks

 - Wellness interventions and self-management plans